metalbear-co/mirrord.dev/content/stories/utila/index.md

 ## About yourself

-Roman Yarinovsky, Senior Software engineer
+Roman Yarinovsky, Senior Software Engineer

 ## About your company